 An automatic flood gate valve seems to provide a final solution to property owners suffering from waste water flooding from a public sewer backup.

-Remember that check valves do not completely stop backwater, only greatly reduce it.
-You should also note that manually operated knife edge gate valves have to be manually operated.
-That means closing them prior to use, then reopening them after a public sewer backup.
-On the other hand, an automatic backwater valve has none of these drawbacks.
-While it does have many advantages.
+While check valves do not completely stop backwater, only greatly reducing it.
+And manual knife edge gate valves have to be manually opened and closed prior to and after a sewer backup.
+An automatic backwater valve has none of these drawbacks and many advantages.
 An automatic flood gate valve will stop backwater 100%, and over long periods of time.
-To learn more read All About Automatic Sewer Valves.
+[Learn more about an automatic sewer valve] Not only will an automatic backwater valve stop sewer water 100%, but it does not work using electricity, and as it’s name implies is completely automatic.

 Have a question or need clarification?

-Contact Balkan Plumbing for a same day response to any question or concern regarding your water main or house sewer.
-Our Team will likewise respond promptly and professionally for sewer backup issues caused by heavy rain, or from any other cause.
+Contact Balkan Sewer And Water Main for a same day response to any question or concern regarding your water main or house sewer.
+Sewer backup issues caused by heavy rain or from any other cause will likewise receive our prompt and professional attention.
 We are here for you 7 days a week, day or night, will free professional advice and expertise.
 Free on site visits are provided seven days a week, and without any obligation whatsoever.
-Did you know that Balkan Sewer and Water Main Service also provides a useful resource page?
-To learn more visit the Balkan Sewer and Water Main Resource Center.
+Balkan Sewer and Water Main Service also provides a useful resource page; Visit our Balkan Sewer and Water Main Resource Center.